-The Wound Center at Akron General Medical Center offers an individualized plan for each patient, because each person and each case is unique.
+The Cleveland Clinic Akron General Wound Healing and Limb Preservation Center offers an individualized plan for each patient, because each person and each case is unique.
 Patients and their physicians seek our services because that's specifically what we do - help people heal faster to feel better.

 Often, patients who have certain medical conditions, like diabetes, trauma or autoimmune disorders, such as rheumatoid arthritis or lupus, require specialized help in healing.
 We work on treating the wound, but we also pay special attention to the cause and work with the patient to prevent future healing problems.
 This includes setting up consultations with physical and occupational therapists, pain management specialists, diabetes educators, pedorthists, orthotists, dietitians, behavioral health professionals, home health nurses and more.
 Through this comprehensive team, patients and their families can learn more about caring for the wound at home, how they can help, and also get support in coping with issues of wound management, like chronic illness and special care needs.

-Some equipment and medical supplies are available to help patients and families manage wounds at home through the Visiting Nurse Equipment & Supplies store, conveniently located in the Main Lobby at Akron General Medical Center.
-Equipment is also available at the 719 W. Market Street location or through delivery.
+Some equipment and medical supplies are available to help patients and families manage wounds at home through Visiting Nurse Service Equipment and Supplies, either at their store conveniently located in the Main Lobby at Cleveland Clinic Akron General or by home delivery.

 The Wound Center Team